gaurav-nivsarkar/artifactory-viewer/README.md

 ## Configuration

-You can modify the Artifactory URL and repository path in `server.js`:
+This application is configured for a specific Artifactory instance.
+The Artifactory URL and repository path are set in `server.js`:

 ```javascript
 const ARTIFACTORY_BASE_URL = 'https://artifactory.persgroep.cloud';
 const REPO_PATH = '/artifactory/api/storage/advertising-libraries-ext/...';
 ```

+**This project is designed for this specific repository and is not intended to be a general-purpose Artifactory browser.**

 ## Authentication